adampetrie/waterparks/_water-parks/lake-lisgar-water-park.md

 ---
 title: Lake Lisgar Water Park
+slug: lake-lisgar-water-park
 description: Water park in Tillsonburg Ontario.
 Lake Lisgar Water Park is owned and operated by the Town of Tillsonburg.
-slug: lake-lisgar-water-park
+excerpt: Lake Lisgar Water Park is owned and operated by the Town of Tillsonburg.
+city: Tillsonburg, Ontario

 lat: 42.86838909999999
 lng: -80.7332411